vidyanandsawai-25/RTS-Database-Manager/README.md

 # Dry-run (preview upgrade without executing)
 dotnet run -- U --dry-run

+# Override database name from command line
+dotnet run -- C --database MyCustomDb

+# Override target version from command line
+dotnet run -- U --version 2.0.0

+# Override connection string from command line
+dotnet run -- U --connection-string "Data Source=.\SQLEXPRESS;Integrated Security=True;TrustServerCertificate=True"
 ```

+**Command-Line Options:**
+- `--database <name>`: Override the database name from `appsettings.json`
+- `--version <version>`: Override the target version from `appsettings.json`
+- `--connection-string <connection>`: Override the connection string from `appsettings.json`
+- `--dry-run`: Preview changes without executing them (Upgrade command only)

-**Important:** When creating a database with the `C` command, it will be created directly at the `TargetVersion` specified in `appsettings.json`.
+**Important:** When creating a database with the `C` command, it will be created directly at the `TargetVersion` specified in `appsettings.json` (or overridden with `--version`).
 The base schema files (`sql/base/`) are expected to always contain the latest schema code matching the target version.

 ### Dry-Run Mode